mrdbourke/pytorch-deep-learning/docs/index.md

 # Welcome to the Learn PyTorch for Deep Learning book (work in progress)

-This will be the homepage for the online book version of the Zero to Mastery Learn PyTorch for Deep Learning course.
+This will be the homepage for the online book version of the Learn PyTorch for Deep Learning: Zero to Mastery course.

 This course will teach you foundations of deep learning and PyTorch (a deep learning framework written in Python).